pedrormjunior/haskell-cct/README.md

 CCT
 ===

-Haskell and C++ parallel algorithms for calculation of Connected Components Tree (CCT)
+Haskell and C++ parallel algorithms for calculation of Connected Components Tree (CCT).